unicode-org/message-format-wg/spec/registry.md

 The function `:math` is a selector and formatter for matching or formatting numeric values to which a mathematical operation has been applied.

-> This function is useful for plural selection and formatting of an offset of an input value.
+> This function is useful for selection and formatting of values that
+> differ from the input value by a specified amount.
 > For example, it can be used in a message such as this:
 > ```
 > .input {$like_count :integer}